The critical variational setting for stochastic evolution equations: Main results

 Then for every $u_0\in L^0_{\F_0}(\Omega;H)$, there exists a unique global solution $u$ of \eqref{eq:SEE} such that a.s.

 Moreover, for each $T>0$ there is a constant $C_T>0$ independent of $u_0$ such that

 \end{theorem} In the above result we do not assume any growth conditions on $A$ and $B$ besides the local conditions in Assumptions \ref{ass:condFG}.
 The additional $\eta>0$ in the coercivity condition \eqref{eq:pcoercivityclas1} can be arbitrary small and in most examples it does not create additional restrictions.
-Setting $\eta = 0$ in the coercivity condition \eqref{eq:pcoercivityclas1}, it reduces to the standard one in the variational approach to stochastic evolution equations (see \cite[Section 4.1]{LR15}).
+Setting $\eta = 0$ in the coercivity condition \eqref{eq:pcoercivityclas1}, it reduces to the standard one in the variational approach to stochastic evolution equations (see \eqref{eq:coercivity_standard_intro} or \cite[Section 4.1]{LR15}).
 From a theoretical perspective it is interesting to note that we can also allow $\eta=0$.
-However, a quadratic growth condition on $B$ seems necessary.
-The condition is still less restrictive than the linear growth bound which is usually assumed (see \eqref{eq:growthB}).